If you are active on social media, chances are you have experienced omnichannel marketing.

 What should you test?

-Omnichannel Marketing Examples: How Other Brands Are Leveraging This Strategy
+Omnichannel Marketing Examples: How Brands Leverage An Omnichannel Strategy

 1. Bank of America

-Bank of America is a brand that takes pride in their omnichannel approach.
-They have invested in ensuring that their customers get a dynamic yet consistent experience across mobile devices, websites, and social media.
+Bank of America is a brand that takes pride in their omnichannel strategy.
+They have invested in ensuring a dynamic yet consistent customer experience across mobile devices, websites, and social media.

 Image via SQLI Digital Experience